Home | Site map | Lifestyle news updates | Lifestyle and Cancer | Contact us

 How exercise fights cancer? | Increase your levels | Breast cancer | Abdo surgery | Pelvic floor | Shoulders & neck | During radiotherapy | Chemotherapy | Hormones | For specific symptoms | Get referred to the gym

-Regular exercise is very important both before and after a diagnosis of cancer as well as during cancer treatments.
-An increasing tide of good quality clinical research is now showing that that at least 30 minutes vigorous physical activity 5 days a week can help alleviate many of the symptoms commonly experienced after cancer treatments, reduce the risk of cancer relapse and improve the chance of an fulfilling survival - read full evidence or download talk from the NCRI conference 2015)
+Regular exercise is vital before and after a diagnosis of cancer as well as during cancer treatments.
+An increasing tide of good quality clinical research is now showing that that at lea can help alleviate many of the symptoms commonly experienced after cancer treatments.
+What's more over significant biochemical changes occur after exercise in he body most of which have profound anticancer properties.
+It is not a surprize then that large cohort trials have clearly linked 3- 5 hours of vigorous physical activity a week with a reduce the risk of cancer relapse and improve the chance of an fulfilling survival.
+The evidence for these facts were presented at the National Cancer Research conference 2015 and have been reviewed and summarised in two important publications which can be accessed below:

-This page explains the underlying mechanisms of how exercise fights cancer and provides specific tips how to increase your daily exercise levels.
+This page summarises some of the evidence within these papers, explaining some of the underlying mechanisms of how exercise fights cancer and provides specific tips how to increase your daily exercise levels.
 It provides information and links to a wide range of exercise facilities throughout the UK suitable for all abilities and needs.
 It provides information on the national exercise referral scheme and links to articles in national press highlighting the benefits of exercise.

 for exercise facilities in your area -